-This isn’t my first time using engineer prints, I just love them.
+This isn’t my first time using engineer prints, (check out this one with just typography for Faye’s nursery) I just love them.
 And seeing our girls larger than life has made our living room much more personal.
 Here are a few tips I’ve learned along the way to achieve something similar.

 1. A light plain background is best for portraits.
 Engineer prints aren’t the best quality printing method.
 That’s why they are so cheap!
 Like, a couple bucks tops, cheap.
 So eliminating the ink that appears on the paper will really go a long way in creating a crisper looking image.
 Not to mention, the subject really stands out like this.